celery/celery/examples/ghetto-queue/README.rst

     $ celeryinit

-2. Open up two terminals, in the first you run:
+2. Open up two terminals.
+In the first, run:

     $ celeryd --loglevel=INFO

-  In the other you run the test program:
+  In the second you run the test program:

     $ python ./test.py